ustajan/grasshopper/README.md

 To install
 ==

-The user is required to have the following
+The user is required/advised to have the following

 * xerces.
 This will allow the GDML parser capability.
-	* For CMake Builds the User MUST Have CMake version 3.17 or higher.
 * Built and installed geant4 libraries.
-Also, in the cmake stage, the following flag needs to be passed:
+	* In the cmake stage, the following flag needs to be passed: `-DGEANT4_USE_GDML=ON`.
-	`-DGEANT4_USE_GDML=ON`.
-In some cases you also have to also add the location for Xerces with flags such as `-DXERCESC_INCLUDE_DIR=/usr/local/include/ -DXERCESC_LIBRARY=/usr/local/lib/libxerces-c.so`.
-See the geant4 instructions on how 	to add Xerces for more detail on the paths.
-Here's an example of what a Geant4 cmake command looks like:
+	* Here's an example of what a Geant4 cmake command looks like: `cmake -DGEANT4_USE_GDML=ON -DGEANT4_INSTALL_DATA=ON -DCMAKE_INSTALL_PREFIX=../geant4-v11.2.2-install ../geant4-v11.2.2 `
-        `cmake -DCMAKE_INSTALL_PREFIX=../geant4.10.05-install -DGEANT4_INSTALL_DATA=ON -DGEANT4_USE_GDML=ON ../geant4.10.05`
 * ROOT -- optional.
-Has been tested with version 6.22/07.
+Has been tested with version 6.32/04.
 If you do not have ROOT the make process will recognize that and exclude it from the build.
-	* When building grasshopper, the compiler might not find the GDML header files.
-In that case just determine the actual file directories, and add them to the include list by appending `-I/directory_to_headers` to the `CPPFLAGS` env variable.

-__Version__:  grasshopper and been built against and tested with Geant4 10.6.
+__Version__:  grasshopper and been built against and tested with **Geant4 version 11.2.2**.

 __Important note__:  these days geant4 primarily works via the cmake framework.
 However grasshopper can also use the older Makefile framework.
 It is important that you source the appropriate shell script in geant4 directories to enable all the env. variables that are necessary for Makefile to work correctly.
 In my particular case I have the following line in my .bashrc file, please modify this accordingly for your build/configuration:

-`. /usr/local/geant4/geant4.10.05-install/share/Geant4-10.5.0/geant4make/geant4make.sh`
+`. ~/geant4/geant4-v11.2.2-install/share/Geant4/geant4make/geant4make.sh `

 If all the regular geant4 installations and configurations are ready, then the user can get the code by